What Is An Annuity?

 When Do You Get Your Annuity?

 There are two primary payout options for annuities: immediate and deferred.
-Immediate annuities begin paying you back within one year after you have purchased the annuity.
-They are ideal for people already in retirement.
-Deferred annuities begin paying you back in a year that is specified in your investment contract.
-Deferred annuities are ideal if you are not yet retired.
+Within one year after you have purchased an annuity, an immediate annuity will begin paying you back.
+For people already in retirement, this investment is very good.
+On the other hand, deferred annuities begin paying you back in a year that is specified in your investment contract.
+If you are not yet retired, deferred annuities are a good investment.

 If you aren’t sure exactly which annuity or payout is best for your financial interests, consult with one of our financial advisors to ask about annuities today.